Je55ie555/steatosis-quantification/README.md

             * graph_stats[5] = average distance (in pixels) to non-neighbor (list)<br>
             * graph_stats[6] = number of common neighbors (list)<br>
             * graph_stats[7] = degree (list)<br>
-            * graph_stats[8] = is nucleus in a cluster (list)
+            * graph_stats[8] = is nucleus in a cluster (list)<br>

     * [file_name]_[`output-folder-name`]_global_CCA.pkl (dataframe)
-        * This dataframe puts nuclei information on a global (ie WSI) scale.
-Information about fatty area, nuclei, as well as area taken up by nuclei clusters is contained in this dataframe.
+        * this dataframe puts nuclei information on a global (ie WSI) scale.
+This dataframe contains information about fatty area, nuclei, and area of nuclei clusters.